chaomodus/ddatedtime/README.md

 This is a collection of tools for Discordian date conversion and Discordian time keeping (of my own design, with different goals than Klock).

+Note that qulawk is deprecated, in favor of kloque.